 Pleadings.
 Certain requirements for the contents of the complaint and answer in an eminent domain proceeding are specified by Sections 1250.310 and 1250.320 respectively.
-Moreover, Section 1250.330 provides special rules relating to the signing of pleadings where a party is represented by an attorney.
-Finally, Section 1250.340 supplements the liberal rules applicable to amendments provided by Section 473.
+In addition, Section 1250.330 provides special rules relating to the signing of pleadings where a party is represented by an attorney.
+Section 1250.325 provides a special disclaimer provision, Section 1250.340 supplements the liberal rules applicable to amendments provided by Section 473, and Section 1250.345 deals with waiver of objections to the complaint.
 However, many general statutory or court rules relating to pleadings continue to apply; see, e.g., Sections 426.70 and 428.10(b) (cross-complaints), 430.10 et seq. and 1250.350 (demurrers and answers), 1003 et seq. (motion and orders), 1010 et seq. (notices); CAL.
 R. CT., 201 et seq.

 Pretrial activities.
 Between the time of pleading and trial, there may be many activities specified in and controlled by the Code of Civil Procedure.
 Although Chapter 7 (commencing with Section 1258.010) provides certain special rules relating to discovery, including the exchange of valuation data, these rules supplement and do not replace the general discovery procedures.
 See Section 1258.010.
 The judge may be subject to disqualification due to financial interest or prejudice.
+Sections

-Sections 170 and 170.6.
+170 and 170.6.
 See John Heinlen Co. v.
 Superior Court, 17 Cal.
 App.
 660, 121 P. 293 (1911).
 Section 1260.010 provides a trial preference for eminent domain proceedings; however, Code of Civil Procedure Section 594, which provides generally for setting an action for trial, is not affected.
 Section 1260.020 provides certain rules relating to the issues of compatibility and "more necessary" use where separate proceedings are consolidated, but this section does not otherwise limit Section 1048.
 And, of course, the court has the power to grant a continuance where necessary.
 See, e.g., Section 594a.